-In our virtual world, there are times when it’s nice to sit down with somebody face-to-face.
+In our virtual world, there are times when it’s nice to sit down with somebody in person.
 This can be especially true when it comes to financial issues, which are often complicated, sensitive, or both.

 Internet banks offer customer service through phone calls, emails, or other forms of online communication, but the hold times can be frustrating.
 After you've connected with a representative, answers might not be as clear you had hoped, and it isn't as easy to follow up with questions.
 Typing out questions and answers has its place, but it’s not always the best solution.
 Sometimes it's worth the trip to the bank so you can look someone in the eyes, see any documents they reference first-hand and benefit from body language.

 Branches aren’t dead, but they are evolving.
 Historically, banks established branches to gather customers, but things have changed.
 In a digital world, customers don’t need to visit branches to open accounts or make deposits.
 As customers' needs shift, so too does the function of bank branches.

 Some of the new focuses you may notice at your bank's branch could include:

 - Targeted branches: Businesses always choose locations carefully, and banks are taking that to a new level in the era of online banking.
 When a bank opens a branch these days, it does so with a specific purpose in mind.

 - More technology: Branches may also have fewer people working inside.
 With ATMs that accept deposits and machines that let customers talk to a remote teller via video chat, banks may reduce staff while keeping a branch open.